You don't have to be a football fan to know Cristiano Ronaldo.

-They came up short in 2018, and Ronaldo has said that he's planning on the 2022 World Cup in Qatar to be his last international competition.
+They came up short in 2018, and he said the 2022 World Cup in Qatar was his last international competition.
 (He actually said that in 2016, because he's nothing if not a scrupulous planner.)

-But despite his enduring commitment to soccer and amid all the flamboyant trappings of wealth that are part of Ronaldo's image, it isn't difficult to figure out what's actually more important to him than anything else in the world.
+But despite his enduring commitment to the beautiful game and amid all the flamboyant trappings of wealth that are part of Ronaldo's image, it isn't difficult to figure out what's actually more important to him than anything else in the world.

-He may always be on a private jet or sunning on a tropical beach somewhere, but now he travels as just one member of a soon-to-be eight-person team.
+He may always be on a private jet or sunning on a tropical beach somewhere, but he travels as just one member of a seven-person team.